dhruvil-kasodariya/FileKeeper/README.md

 # File Keeper

 File Keeper is a web application that allows users to securely upload, manage, and download files.
-It provides functionalities such as user authentication, file upload, file listing, file deletion, and file download with a 6-digit code verification.
+It provides functionalities such as user authentication, file upload, file listing, file deletion, and file download.

 ## Technologies Used